UniPrompt-CL: Sustainable Continual Learning in Medical AI with Unified Prompt Pools: Model Size Analysis: facebook/dinov2

+In this section, we explain the rationale for choosing the DINOv2-base model~\cite{oquab2023dinov2}.
+In general, models with a larger number of parameters can extract richer features and thus achieve better performance.
+However, as model size increases, the parameter count grows more than twofold at each step, leading to significantly higher complexity.
+For this reason, we adopted the moderately sized DINOv2-base model.
+Remarkably, it still achieved substantially better performance compared to existing methods.

-This table \ref{Table9} summarizes the four variants of the facebook/dinov2 family, ordered by increasing model size and corresponding parameter counts.
-Here, \textbf{M} denotes million parameters and \textbf{B} denotes billion parameters.
-Using the Hugging Face library, we loaded and employed the aforementioned model.
+Sup.
+Table~\ref{Table12} summarizes the four variants of the facebook/dinov2 family in terms of model size and corresponding parameter counts, where M denotes millions of parameters and B denotes billions.
+These models were employed using the Hugging Face library.